noahehall/theBookOfNoah/0current/databases/looker.md

   - you can play around with data, and most importantly view the SQL behind looker queries
 - model list: with a list of child explores for each, click one to launch the explore
   - main view: shows folders and dashboards
-- explore details: after clicking an explore, it will show you a list of fields available to begin your data viz journey
+- explore details: after clicking an explore, it will show you a list of views with their child fields (field picker in docs) available to begin your data viz journey
   - main view
     - data tab:
       - click SQL to view what sql